 4. Earn Fuel Discounts

 In addition to savings on grocery items, the Plus Card lets you rack up points for discounted gas at its fuel centers.
 “Every dollar spent in-store gets you one fuel point, and 100 points are good for 10 cents off each gallon of gas in a single fill-up,” said Josh Elledge, founder of SavingsAngel.com.
-You can get a discount of up to $1 off per gallon by simply scanning your Plus Card at the pump or entering your alternate ID.
+You can redeem up to 1,000 fuel points at a time — a discount of up to $1 off per gallon — by simply scanning your Plus Card at the pump or entering your alternate ID.

 5. Get Double or More Fuel Points